waveclaw/puppet-subscription_manager/README.md

 consumption of RedHat subscriptions using subscription-manager as part of Katello or RedHat Satellite 6.

-This module can be used with RedHat Subscription Access Manager (SAM) but is not primarily designed to inter-operate with SAM separate from a Katello or Satellite service.
+> This module can be used with RedHat Subscription Access Manager (SAM) but is
+> not primarily designed to inter-operate with SAM separate from a Katello or
+> Satellite service.
+>

-> Note: you cannot use this module to switch between SAM and other products or
+> You cannot use this module to switch between SAM and other products or
 > to SAM from a different product because of the changes in the internal name
 > for the CA certificates.